Latest post: PC Games of 1996.

 Wing Commander IBM PC 1990

-Wing Commander requires an i80286-12 MHz CPU, 640K of RAM and 5 megs of HDD space, but 2 megs of EMS is recommended.
+Wing Commander requires an i80286-12 MHz CPU, 560,000 bytes of free conventional RAM (580,000 for music) and 5.2 megs of hard disk drive space for a decompressed installation, but a 386 clocked and 16 MHz and 2 megs of EMS RAM is recommended.
+Wing Commander supports memory managers such as QEMM.SYS and EMM386.SYS.

 Wing Commander can hardly be considered a space combat flight simulator.
 It is basically a dogfighter shooter with cinematic cutscenes and story-pathways.
 Also, its graphics are not 3D and there is no Newtonian flight physics.
 Instead, Wing Commander employs unrealistic controls and chunky pre-rendered sprites that unrealistically scale, rotate and shift about in the viewport.